There is a lot to do to get ready for college, and it can be overwhelming. The first thing to do is get organized.

 After you’ve narrowed down your list, go on school visits.
 Note that colleges have special high school days that are great to go to, but they will welcome your visit any time.
 Just contact the admissions office and schedule a tour or register on the college’s website.

-Cost is usually a big cons ideration and may be the final deciding factor.
-The larger the school generally the more the cost, and private and out of state colleges can be much more expensive than Texas public colleges.
+Cost is usually a big consideration and may be the final deciding factor.
+The larger the school, generally, the more the cost, and private and out of state colleges can be much more expensive than Texas public colleges.
 However, you really don’t know how much you will have to pay until you get your financial aid package back from the colleges you’ve applied to (make sure to complete your FAFSA and scholarship applications).
 Some schools that have higher expenses can be cheaper for you if they offer you a better financial aid package.

-The ASVAB Career Exploration Program is also available in the Fall.
+The ASVAB Career Exploration Program is also available in the Fall (usually October).
 This involves taking the ASVAB skills test followed up by taking the FYI interest profiler.
 The results link to possible career matches in both the civilian and military world.
 Students then have access to a very useful career research website with scholarship info as well.
 This program is offered through the military, but no military interest is required.

 AC has a good tool to identify your skills, interests, personality and work-related values called MyPlan.